 - Engine oil fault

-All of these causes are easily fixed and in this guide you’ll learn how to find your problem and how to fix it right now.
+All of these causes are easily fixed and in this guide, you’ll learn how to find your problem and how to fix it right now.
 Strap yourself in.

 1 Choke Not Set To “On”

-The choke as its name suggests, restricts the volume of air that enters the engine.
+The choke as its name suggests restricts the volume of air that enters the engine.
 It does this with the use of a simple flap known as the choke plate.
 It’s located inside the carburetor.
 Moving the choke lever controls the choke plate.

 Restricting the volume of air brings the ratio closer to 14.7:1 and your engine starts smoothly.

-You’ll notice as the engine warms up it heats the air entering the carburetor until after a minute or so the choke flap can opened completely.
+You’ll notice as the engine warms up it heats the air entering the carburetor until after a minute or so the choke flap can open completely.
 I know you probably know how to use your choke and when you use it, but for those that don’t know check out this guide “How to start your riding mower”.